bramley/phplist-plugin-subscribers/README.md

 ### Dependencies ###

-This plugin is for phplist 3.2.5 or later and requires php version 5.4 or later.
+This plugin requires phplist 3.3.2 or later and php version 5.4 or later.

-It also requires the Common Plugin version 3.7.1 or later to be installed.
+It also requires the Common Plugin version 3.8.0 or later to be installed.
 You should install or upgrade to the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###
 You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.